Quarterly national accounts - third GDP estimate

 From Statistics Explained

-This article presents key messages and data extractions based on Eurostat's third estimation of quarterly gross domestic product (GDP) for the fourth quarter of 2013 in the European Union (EU-28) and euro area ( EA-17), released on 2nd April 2014.
+This article presents key messages and data extractions based on Eurostat's third estimation of quarterly gross domestic product (GDP) for the first quarter of 2014 in the European Union (EU-28) and euro area (EA-18) released on 2nd July 2014.

 This article updates information from the second press release where necessary and presents Member States data in addition to the respective European Union (EU) and euro area aggregates in an attached Excel sheet (see below, Other information).

 - 7 Notes